quantiacs/documentation/en/source/user_guide/data.md

 ----
 ## Stocks
-Quantiacs provides historic, split adjusted, data for more than 250 stocks, all have been **NASDAQ100** index constituents at some point from 2001. (the beginning of index membership data).
-Most of stocks from the set are still active, but part of them aren't, and the main reason for keeping them still is to avoid survivorship bias occurrence.
+Quantiacs provides historic, split-adjusted data for more than 250 stocks that have been NASDAQ 100 index constituents at some point since 2001 (the beginning of index membership data).
+Most of these stocks are still active, but some are not.
+Delisted stocks are kept in the dataset to avoid survivorship bias.

 ### Stocks list
-For getting the list of available stocks, load_ndx_list() method is used.
-By default, without passing any argument, the method returns only the list of stock objects (dictionaries), which have been index members in last 4 years from now (default, tail=4*365).
-For filtering the list to some specific period, pass appropriate values to arguments:
+To get the list of available stocks, use the load_ndx_list() method.
+By default, without any arguments, it returns stock objects (dictionaries) that have been index members in the last 4 years (default: tail=4*365).
+To filter the list to a specific period, pass the appropriate values:
 - min_date - filters the list from specific date (string, 'yyyy-mm-dd' format)
 - max_date - end date of a period, last date
 - tail - number of days to lookback in history from now (int)